KurtJacobson/SPSU-Visual-Identity/README.md

 # SPSU Sans Font

-SPSU Sans is derived from the typeface defined in 1931 by the German standards body DIN in the standard sheet DIN 1451-Schriften (typefaces).
+SPSU Sans was derived from a typeface defined in 1931 by the German standards body DIN in the standard sheet DIN 1451-Schriften (typefaces).
-The typeface was specifically designed for legibility and intended for use on technical drawings and documentation.
+The font was specifically designed for legibility and intended for use on technical drawings and documentation.

 According to the SPSU style guide:

 >It was selected for its clean, angular lines, uniform proportions and “engineering” like qualities.

-Like the original DIN spec, SPSU Sans is available in both regular and condensed versions for use when space is limited, for example notes on a drawing.
-It is also available in a wide selection of weights.
+Like the original DIN spec, SPSU Sans was available in both regular and condensed versions for use when space was limited, for example notes on a drawing.
+It was also available in a wide selection of weights.

 ## SPSU Sans Demo